-The Poulet Vallée D’Auge recipe traditionally hails from the Pays d’Auge region of Normandy – a region famous for its apples, Calvados and its cuisine.
-Poulet Vallée D’Auge is primarily served as a Sunday dish or as part of a celebratory dinner – so it’s a good alternative to Sunday dinner or for a special occasion.
-There are multiple incarnations of the dish – and the original generally uses a roux and self made stock as well as a full chicken which is broken into pieces and a few more vegetables such as carrots, leaks and mushrooms.
-I’m trying to keep things simple for my recipe so I’ve broken it down to the bare essentials – which I think makes for a slightly lighter, much less rustic though equally tasty version.
+The Poulet Vallée D’Auge recipe traditionally hails from the Pays d’Auge region of Normandy, a region famous for its apples, Calvados and cuisine.
+Poulet Vallée D’Auge is primarily served as a Sunday dish or as part of a celebratory dinner, so it’s a good alternative to Sunday dinner or for a special occasion.
+There are multiple incarnations of the dish and the original generally uses a roux and self made stock as well as a full chicken which is broken into pieces and a few more vegetables such as carrots, leaks and mushrooms.
+I’m trying to keep things simple for my recipe so I’ve broken it down to the bare essentials which I think makes for a slightly lighter, much less rustic though equally tasty version.

 Some Tips Before You Start

-- When choosing your crème fraîche I suggest you attempt to find a crème fraîche d’Isigny AOC (France’s only cream which is protected by an Appellation d’Origine Controle).
+- When choosing your crème fraîche try to find a crème fraîche d’Isigny AOC (France’s only cream which is protected by an Appellation d’Origine Controle).
 It’s the creamiest and most beautiful tasting crème fraîche that I have ever tasted.
 It is made from only the finest milks and is guaranteed not to contain any additives or colouring and it undergoes regular taste checks as well as routine laboratory tests to ensure its smooth texture and full flavour.
-If you’re in England then search out the Reflets de France version which is lovely.
+If you’re in Europe then search out the Reflets de France version which is lovely.

-- When it comes to selecting your chicken – I really actually prefer this recipe with chicken breast fillets with the skin left on – but as that’s an impossible combination here in Annecy – I’ve favoured making it with Label Rouge chicken thighs – or go for the traditional method – which includes breaking up an entire chicken!
+- When it comes to selecting your chicken, I really actually prefer this recipe with chicken breast fillets with the skin left on but as it’s not always possible to find them, I’ve made this wth Label Rouge chicken thighs.
+You could go more traditional and use an entire chicken instead.